postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ![Configure account](https://assets.postman.com/postman-docs/onboarding.jpg)

 You can optionally create or join a team.
-If you are signing up with your organization email and your company has a Postman account, you will see [teams you can join](/docs/collaborating-in-postman/collaboration-intro/#finding-teams-within-your-organization).
+If you are signing up with your organization email and your company has a Postman account with team discovery enabled, you will see [teams you can join](/docs/collaborating-in-postman/collaboration-intro/#finding-teams-within-your-organization).

 > Each account can be on one Postman team at a time.
 Multi-team collaboration and guest accounts are [on Postman's roadmap](https://trello.com/b/4N7PnHAz/postman-roadmap-for-developers).